 In marketing, the phrase Your Money or Your Life refers to websites that could potentially affect a person’s happiness, health, financial stability or safety.

-If a financial services company – such as a financial advisor or accountant – is not transparent about its fees, policies or procedures, it could put customers at risk.
+If a financial services company – such as an accountancy– is not transparent about its fees, policies or procedures, it could put customers at risk.
 For example, a company that charges hidden fees could end up costing customers a lot of money without them even realising it.
 This could lead to financial hardship for customers, and it could also damage the company’s reputation.

 This doesn’t stop with your services though.
 Even bad or incorrect advice in a blog post can have a dramatic impact on someone’s life.
 This is why businesses that provide financial services have to tread very carefully.